danielmegson-kallidus/product-school-ai-product-strategy/README.md

 **How you get this funded, shipped, and adopted.**

-- **Horizon 1 (Now):** Closed-beta of the Model Context Protocol (MCP) Admin Agent with 5-10 design-partner customers, on the existing Workato + Admin Application Programming Interface (API) stack · Reliability instrumentation live - the Module 4 (M4) contract running in production behind a feature flag
+- **Horizon 1 (Now):** Closed-beta MCP Admin Agent with 5-10 design partners · Reliability instrumentation live in production behind a feature flag · **Network Intelligence pipeline live (pulled forward from H2)** · Shadow AI audit complete and triaged to zero unsanctioned tools
-- **Horizon 2 (Next):** General Availability (GA) launch of the AI Admin seat at £250 PEPM, with the Module 5 (M5) autonomy policy and reliability contract live · Network Intelligence loop fix - opt-in cross-tenant anonymised gold-set pipeline (closes the M2 weakest flywheel input, 1/5)
+- **Horizon 2 (Next):** GA launch of the AI Admin seat at £250 PEPM with M5 autonomy policy and reliability contract live · Cross-tenant preference inference · Gold-set scale to ≥500 rows / ≥100 adversarial
-- **Horizon 3 (Bet):** Unified workforce-platform orchestrator - one agent reasoning across the learning management, performance management, and talent management modules, executing multi-module workflows (e.g. correlating overdue compliance training with a manager's goal-setting cadence and proposing an integrated intervention)
+- **Horizon 3 (Bet):** Unified workforce-platform orchestrator - one agent reasoning across the learning, performance, and talent modules, executing multi-module workflows
-- **Board Narrative:** The most defensible AI revenue in enterprise workforce software is the administrative layer, and a 12-month window exists to take it before Learning Experience Platform (LXP) attackers close the gap or big-tech platforms encroach.
+- **Board Narrative:** The most defensible AI revenue in enterprise workforce software is the administrative layer, and a 12-month window exists to take it before LXP attackers close the gap or big-tech platforms encroach.
-- **Ask:** 1. **Strategic alignment - "are we in or out" on this bet.** A 12-month window does not survive a half-commitment.
-We are asking the board to commit explicitly to the thesis, not to defer to a stage-gate next quarter.
+- **Ask:** 1.
+Strategic alignment - "are we in or out" on the bet, no half-commitment.
+2. Build funding for H1 and H2 in full, sized to revenue inflection at H2 close.
+3. Explicit board sign-off on the binary kill criteria so the wind-down path is agreed up-front, not in the moment.
-- **Key Strategic Change:**
+- **Key Strategic Change:** Network Intelligence loop fix pulled from H2 into H1.
+Same fix closes three separate gaps (M2 weakest flywheel input, M4 gold-set coverage gap, M5 missing compounding loop).
+Highest-leverage single investment in the strategy.

 → Details: [`06-the-pitch/`](06-the-pitch/)